Ohio State vs. Indiana: Odds, spread, over/under - September 2

 Ohio State vs. Indiana Betting Trends

-- The Buckeyes were favored by 29.5 points or more six times last season, and covered the spread in three of those matchups.
+- The Buckeyes were 3-2-1 ATS last season when playing as at least 29.5-point favorites.

-- Indiana put together a 4-8-0 record against the spread last season.
+- Indiana put together a 4-8-0 record against the spread last year.

 - The Hoosiers did not cover the spread when an underdog by 29.5 points or more last season (in one opportunity).